candoumbe/DataFilters.AspNetCore/README.md

 2. map it manually to the underlying model.
 2. converts it into an IFilter instance using the `ToFilter<T>` extension method.

-This can be a tedious task and I created this library to ease that process.
+This can be a tedious task and this library can help to ease that process.

+### Limit the bandwith usage
+The library adds support for two custom HTTP headers : `x-datafilters-fields-include` and `x-datafilters-fields-exclude`.

+#### `x-datafilters-fields-include`
+This HTTP header allows to specified which properties that will be kept in the body response.

+#### `x-datafilters-fields-exclude`
+This custom allows to specified which properties that will be dropped from the body response.

+These custom headers can be handy for mobile clients that query a REST API by reducing the volume of data transfered from backend.
+This can also allow to design one API that can serve multiple clients : each client could "select" the properties it want to display.

+### Improve performances
+The library caches `IFilter` instance created by the service.

 # <a href='#' id='how-to-install'>How to install</a>